SeanKilleen/seankilleen.github.io/_posts/2024-02-20-how-to-set-up-netlify-deploys-for-docfx-using-github-actions.md

 ## And...That's It!

 Once I got all the moving parts working together, it was an absolute delight to see it in action and I've used it so many times since.
 I hope this article helps someone else arrive at this place in slightly less time than it took me.
 Questions and feedback welcome in the comments!

+## Update (2025-08)

+We no longer use this approach.
+While it worked well for core team members, it had issues around permissions when others contributed, which really took away from its effectiveness.
+Adding this here so that you're aware in case that will be an issue in your specific context.